NickG13/AEIOU/README.md

 # AEIOU v1.5
 First keyboard layout 100% made for spanish language, created by **Nick Gutiérrez** with help of veteran authors of popular keyboard layouts and the feedback of real users.
 It also works with catalan, basque... and all kind of spanish dialects.
+It's a work in progress.

 If you encounter any bug or mistake, be sure to leave feedback.